-Most people struggle to take that first step when needing counseling.
+Most people do struggle to take that very first step when needing counseling.

-The following wise advice provides helpful guidance as you consider next steps.
+The following wise advice will provide helpful guidance as you consider next steps.

-Counseling is an interactive process which is established and maintained on the basis of trust.
+Counseling is a relational, interactive process established and maintained on the basis of trust.
 Honest and open dialogue between a counselor and a counselee is one of the most important components of building trust.

-If you cannot establish this kind of foundation early on, so that you are confident the counselor will be wise, biblical, loving, and faithful in your interaction, you may need to look elsewhere.
+If you cannot establish this foundation early on, so that you are confident the counselor will be wise, biblical, loving, and faithful in your interaction, you may want to look elsewhere.

 QUESTION #1: How would you describe your approach to counseling/therapy?

 How do you understand people’s problems?
 How do you help them grow and change through counseling?
 Please describe the process.